1) use a good skillet with a glassy-smooth cooking surface. The new stuff with the rough cooking surface is gonna be frustrating.

 One time I watched a fella seasoning a commercial steel griddle by patiently pushing some oil around the hot surface.
 In the beginning, it started to get yellow blotches.
 By the time it started to get brown blotches, the fella started to make pancakes.
 The more pancakes he made, the more seasoned the surface became.
 I think variations of this are the best approaches.

 If you bought used cast iron, chances are that it is already seasoned with years of hearty use.
-You probably don't need to
+You probably don't need to worry about seasoning it.

 An interesting thing about seasoning: It is usually quite mottled, or spotty, or spider-web-ish.
 Once in a long while I can get one consistent/contiguous/plain layer - but I have yet to be able to repeat it when I want to.
 I wish I knew the secret here.

-Removing the seasoning layer
+removing the seasoning layer from cast iron

 There are three reasons I know of for why you might want to do this:

-Your skillet has crusty blobs on it.
+Your cast iron skillet has crusty blobs on it.
 I suspect that this comes from not using the right kind of spatula.
 I once got a griddle over ebay that arrived with a big crusty blob on one side of the cooking surface.

-There is rust on the skillet.
+There is rust on the cast iron skillet.

 While I have read of many ways to do this, the technique I use is to toss it in the fire.
 I have a stove for wood heat.
-When the fire gets to the point of being just coals, I toss the skillet on the top.
+When the fire gets to the point of being just coals, I toss the cast iron skillet on the top.
 The next morning I fish it out.
 All of the crusty or rusty stuff is turned to ash.
-I brush the ash off with my hand, then dribble a little oil on it and wipe that all over the griddle with a paper towel.
+I brush the ash off with my hand, then dribble a little oil on it and wipe that all over the cast iron with a paper towel.
 Then I start using it.

-I got a fascinating e-mail from "Shannon in NC" telling me about how you can start a skillet over by using a self cleaning oven.
+I got a fascinating e-mail from "Shannon in NC" telling me about how you can start a cast iron skillet over by using a self cleaning oven.
 I've heard of this about a half dozen times in the past.
 I've also heard of some people saying they tried this and their skillet cracked.
 Since this is the most complete information I have seen on this topic, I'm posting it here:

 I stumbled on to your info about cast iron cookware and wanted to let you know my experience with the self cleaning oven method.
 There isn't another method in the world that can beat it!
 I have used oven cleaner (yuck), sandpaper, even a drill powered rotary wire brush and NOTHING even comes close to how clean a self cleaning oven gets it.